StudyCircle Developer Guide

 The Model component,

-• stores the address book data i.e., all Person objects (which are contained in a UniquePersonList object).
+• stores the address book data i.e., all Person and Group objects (which are contained in a UniquePersonList and UniqueGroupList object respectively).

-• stores the currently 'selected' Person objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Person> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+• stores the currently 'selected' Person and Group objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

 • stores a UserPref object that represents the user’s preferences.
 This is exposed to the outside as a ReadOnlyUserPref objects.